gianlucagiacometti/bootstrap-select

 <select id="myselect">...</select>

-let randomIndex = "" + Date.now() + Math.floor(Math.random()*1000)
+let randomIndex = "" + Date.now() + Math.floor(Math.random() * 1000)

 let mySelectElement = new bsSelect("myselect", randomIndex, classElementParameters)

-# The classElementParameters is an optional object.
+The classElementParameters argument is optional.
 The default value is {}.

 Options